prasanna08/netflix-link-prediction/README.md

 # Introduction
-This repository contains code of Graph Auto Encoder and Deep Auto Encoder.
-These networks were trained on Netflix prize dataset to test their performance on link prediction problem.
+This repository contains the code for netflix movie recommendation using link prediction on user interaction graphs.
+The approach uses deep neural network called Graph Auto Encoder built on the top of Graph Convolution Network.